danielwoodie/fireplace/content/blog/post-8.md

 As you read this you might start to think that all of these projections depend on a lot of what-ifs.
 How can you say it will cut the time in half if you don't know what the stock market is going to do?
 Or how do you know this will be enough money to get you through retirement?
 These projections are assuming 1) a 5% return from investments (after inflation) and 2) a 4% safe withdrawal rate.

 To expand on how these assumptions are used, the 5% return from investments is primarily used when contributing to your investments.
-That is, after each year your money will grow 5% using this assumption.
+That is, after each year your money will grow 5%.
 Historically, this is a very conservative estimate because the S&P 500 has returned an average closer to 8% (adjusted for inflation) over the last 150 years.
 That said, something arbitrarily lower like 5% is often preferred for people making these forecasts as it provides conservative estimates.
 Additionally, using a 5% growth rate with a 4% safe withdrawal rate, your investments will last through retirement without ever having to pull from the principal (leaving 1% growth each year).
 Furthermore, the 4% safewithdrawal rate comes with the added property of needing 25x your annual expenses in investments to reach your FIRE goal (Annual Expenses = Investments * .04, Annual Expenses / .04 = Annual Expenses * 25 = Investments).

+If you are someone who likes to tinker with different scenarios, below is a variation on the graphs and tables from MMM's original blog to include controls which allow you to adjust the assumptions.

 <!-- Ezoic - in_content3 - longer_content -->
 <div id="ezoic-pub-ad-placeholder-115"> </div>